 Sonoma County Wildfire Lawsuit Information

-Sunday April 5, 2020 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires, the November 2018 Camp Fire, and the 2019 Kincade Fire.
-Lawsuits are now underway to compensate those who suffered personal injuries, property damage, business losses, or other damages in the following and related fires:
+Friday July 10, 2020 — PG&E is alleged to have caused the destructive North Bay Fires that began on October 8, 2017.
+Lawsuits are now proceeding to compensate victims who suffered personal injuries, property loss, business losses, or other damages in the following and related fires:

 - Atlas Fire (Napa and Solano Counties)

 - Honey Fire (Butte County)

 - La Porte Fire (Butte County)